Rapid-Application-Development-JS/ServiceLocator/README.md

 Deletes a service instance with an indicated **serviceName**.
 Returns _false_ in case the service with the indicated **serviceName** is not found or has no **instance**.
-This do not remove service itself, only instances of it.
+This does not remove the service itself, but only its instances.

 ```javascript
 ServiceLocator.removeInstance('ServiceName');